MetaDocencia/SitioWeb/content/es/sponsors/oldsponsors.md

 # This section displays people from `content/authors/` which belong to the `user_groups` below.

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 02 # Order that this section will appear.
+headless = false # This file represents a page section. active = true  # Activate this widget? true/false weight = 02 # Order that this section will appear.

-title = ""
-subtitle = "Auspiciantes anteriores"
+title = "Auspiciantes anteriores" subtitle = ""

 [content]
   # Choose which groups/teams of users to display.